crashidian/crashidian/README.md

 - 👋 Hi, I’m @crashidian
-- 👀 I’m interested in enhancing my data scripting skills in R and Python.
+- 👀 I’m interested in enhancing my data scripting skills in Python.
+- I am a Doctor of Technology student at Purdue University focusing in Conversational AI, Computational Linguistics, and Natural Language Processing.

 <!---